2019-20 Brown marmorated stink bug (BMSB) season lodgement

 What happens if I don’t submit a declaration for the goods?

 For LCL/FAK containers that do not have a declaration submitted, the containers will held at the wharf under a Seasonal Pest (SP-M) hold until a MC declaration is provided.
-Where no declaration or contact is made after 35 business days, the container will be directed for export.
+Where no declaration or contact is made after 35 business days from the date the container arrived at the intended port of discharge, the container will be directed for export.

 Will the department be undertaking compliance verification activities on declarations?

-Master Consolidator declarations will be monitored throughout the season for non-compliance including monitoring of nil risk and withdrawals.
-Where a rate of non-compliance is found the department will work with the Master Consolidator in the first instance.
-Where continued non-compliance is found however, the department may direct all future LCL/FAK containers against that MC ID for onshore treatment, or subject goods to full assessment of all import declarations or export.
+MC declarations will be monitored throughout the season for non-compliance including monitoring of nil risk and withdrawals.
+Where a rate of non-compliance is found, the department will work with the Master Consolidator in the first instance.
+Where repeated instances of non-compliance are detected, the department may direct all future LCL/FAK containers against that MC ID for onshore treatment, or subject goods to full assessment of all import declarations or export.

 How do I determine if a consignment is classed as being hubbed or is warehoused in a non-target risk country?

-The department relies upon ICS and the house bill of lading (HBOL) to determine if a consignment has been hubbed or warehoused in a secondary country.
+The department relies upon the Integrated Cargo System (ICS) and the house bill of lading (HBOL) to determine if a consignment has been hubbed or warehoused in a secondary country.
 If ICS and/or the HBOL indicates a consignment has been exported from a target high risk country even though the consignment moved through a secondary non-target risk country, the consignment has been hubbed and is subject to BMSB intervention.

 My container has a seasonal pest (SP-M) hold how do I remove it?

 A Seasonal Pest (SP-M) hold is only placed when a container is identified for BMSB risk.
 This will be due to having one or more consignments within the container exported from a BMSB target high risk country.
-To remove the SP-M hold, the Master Consolidator must lodge a Master Consolidator Declaration form.
+To remove the SP-M hold, the Master Consolidator must lodge a MC Declaration Form.

 If you wish to change or update the email address associated with the Branch please email SPP@awe.gov.au